cxfer/stockmanagement/README.md

-# stockmanagement
+# stock management system

-test
-it is developed in java netbeans
+download zip file and import to netbeans to run it locally